 This role was an incredibly fast paced race to invent and harness a stream of proxies and agentless clients for various thin and thick infrastructure devices as our customers demanded them.
-As the lead back end developer I was under a lot of pressure to learn and reverse engineer each new device and find a way to fit them into the overall infrastructure.
+As the lead back end developer I was under a lot of pressure to learn and reverse engineer each new device and find a way to fit them into the product.
 I built automation technology that other team members would use to support further, similar classes of device.

 This was probably my most creatively challenging job to date, often having to solve problems that were far off the beaten path of mainstream development.
 I took over the project 3 years in: a prolific and temperamental proof of concept with no way to upgrade customers without destroying all their data.
 I led two extremely talented developers in the challenging task of turning the technical debt around, adding new features to close sales, and supporting existing deployments.
 Forward proxies with credential injection for a half-dozen protocols, an idempotent build, install and upgrade system, real-time session recording and a Windows desktop client were among my contributions.